ac000/mtd-cli/README.md

 ## Build it

+mtd-cli is primarily developed under Linux but it also builds and runs under FreeBSD.

+### Linux

 Once you have the above library built and installed, building this is as simple as

     $ make

+### FreeBSD

+    $ gmake

+or if you don't have GCC installed

+    gmake CC=clang

 ## How to use